TIP-Global-Health/eheza-documentation/content/docs/nutrition-module.md

 Weight collects the weight of a child in kilograms, automatically calculates their Z-Score for height and age, and highlights with a red or green arrow if they are above or below where they should be.

-Nutrition collects data regarding visible signs of malnutrition in a child (e.g. edema or brittle hair.
+Nutrition collects data regarding visible signs of malnutrition in a child (e.g. edema or brittle hair).

 Photo is used to track the growth of a child.
 A favorite feature among children, parents, and healthcare workers!